BaileeRice/Mission-to-Mars/README.md

 # Mission-to-Mars
-automating a web browser to visit different websites to extract data about the Mission to Mars storing the info in a NoSQL database, and then rendering the data in a web application with Flask
+Automating a web browser to visit different websites to extract data about the Mission to Mars storing the info in a NoSQL database, and then rendering the data in a web application with Flask
 ---
 # GOALS:

 Gain familiarity with and use HTML elements, as well as class and id attributes, to identify content for web scraping.

 Use BeautifulSoup and Splinter to automate a web browser and perform a web scrape.